 The driver, and another MediBee employee accompanying him managed to escape with some injuries, but thankfully none were life-threatening, and they were released from hospital the following day.
 Medibee’s insurer has determined the event was an accident.
 As a result of the accident, a number of hives on the truck were opened, and badly damaged.
 The accident was promptly reported in the local news.

-Immediately upon receiving the news Capilano’s Managing Director, Ben McKee, excused himself from the 3rd Australian Bee Congress, which was taking place at the time, to personally check on the welfare of our team members in hospital.
-Ben and other team members then attended the accident site at first light and all practical steps were taken to salvage and re-hive as many bees as possible.
-The response team managed to save the vast majority of the bees.
+Immediately upon receiving the news our Managing Director, Dr Ben McKee, and Honey Supply Manager, Stephen Covey, excused themselves from the 3rd Australian Bee Congress to both personally go check on the welfare of the Medibee team members in hospital.
+Ben and Stephen then attended the accident site at first light.
+All practical steps were taken to salvage and re-hive as many bees as possible.
+The response team, mostly including beekeepers from the area, managed to save the vast majority of the bees.

 In accordance with biosecurity laws, broken and exposed hives must be contained to eliminate the potential health risks to other bees who may try to rob from the material and accordingly damaged hive material was destroyed.